IrfanAbbasi22/wifi-qr-generator/README.md

 - **Hidden Network Support**: Generate QR codes for hidden networks
 - **Download & Share**: Download QR codes as PNG images or copy to clipboard
 - **Responsive Design**: Works perfectly on desktop and mobile devices
-- **Modern UI**: Clean, professional interface with smooth animations
+- **Modern UI**: Clean, professional interface with glassmorphism effects
 - **Security**: All processing happens locally in your browser

 ## 📦 Installation